A striking reclining Buddha

 When exploring Ayutthaya you might see incredible photos of Wat Lokkayasutharam’s Buddha image lying over a still sheet of water; these were taken when floods devastated Ayutthaya in 2011.
 The reclining Buddha is actually located at the rear of the original temple complex, which now includes little more than a wide brick platform and lopsided Khmer-style prang.

-The former has a large stone seated Buddha set between two old trees while the latter offers great photo-ops of another seated Buddha through windows in what’s left of the brick temple structure that houses it.
+It’s worth a trip here for the reclining Buddha alone, and the short ride from the more popular ruins passes two minor sites along the way: Wat Wora Pho and Wat Wora Chet Tha Ram.
+The former has a large stone seated Buddha set between two old trees while the latter offers great photo-ops of another seated Buddha through windows in what’s left of a brick structure.